jwtly10/AlgoTrade4j/README.md

 ## Key Features:

-- Extensive server side APM integration with DataDog, for monitoring and optimisation
 - Asynchronous event-driven architecture for responsive strategy execution
 - Aggressively optimised for performance
 - /generate-heapdump endpoint for on quick memory profiling